gmalecha/skip-list/README.md

 # skip-list

 This library provides an implementation of pure [skip lists](https://en.wikipedia.org/wiki/Skip_list) in Haskell.
+Skip lists provide a simple index structure over basic lists that gives them *amortized* good performance when you do many accesses deep into a list.

 ## Performance

-NOTE: skip lists have *amortized* good performance, so you will only get a performance benefit if you do many accesses deep into the list.

 You can run the benchmarks using `stack bench`.
 The benchmark is the following: